 This policy is to serve guidance for payroll and non-payroll cost transfers as they relate to federal, state, and specific sponsor's guidelines regarding sponsored programs at the University of Houston.

 Federal regulations and university policy allows such transfer to correct errors, usually within 90 days from the close of the month in which the charge originally posted to the general ledger.
-If an individual sponsor or sponsored project agreement has more stringent requirements than the university policy (MAPP 05.02.03) the requirements of that sponsor or sponsored project agreement shall govern.
-Late reallocations beyond 90 days are allowed with adequate justification and documentation.
+All reallocation are required to have adequate justification and supporting documentation.

 1. Cost Transfer - An after-the-fact reallocation from one cost center to another within 90 days from the close of the month in which the charge post to the general ledger.